SqlBak Blog

 In order to identify which database backup you should be restored, you can optionally use the WITH STOPAT clause with your standard RESTORE DATABASE command in order to raise an error if the backup is too recent for the time you are trying to restore to.

-Complete data is always restored from your backup even if the file does contain the time you are targetting.
+Complete data is always restored from your backup even if the file does contain the time you are targeting.

 Now, to refresh our memories regarding the format of the query we should use: